Old Man Yells at iCloud

 Back to the Mac

 While Apple’s iOS and iPadOS riffed on “people don’t like files” the Mac also went on its own adventure.
 You couldn’t sync all your folders on your Mac between devices, but Apple added an iCloud Drive folder that showed the same stuff you saw on your iPhone or iPad.
 They added the aforementioned option to sync Desktop & Documents Folders1 for all the people that dump their files in those places, but that means everything needs to live in those places to sync, or can’t live in those places if they shouldn’t sync.
-Again, it’s not a system of organization you’re deploying to keep your projects tidy it’s about sync status.
+Again, it’s not a system of organization you’re deploying to keep your projects tidy it’s about sync status, and invisible limitations.
 The hierarchy is dictated by the limits of the function not their purpose or your tasks.

 Then Apple said, “Hey Dropbox, we don’t like your unsafe Finder hacking and abuse of Accessibility privileges.
 You have to use our File Provider API.”
 Dropbox converted everyone over to it, and it’s awful.
 I love it when safety and never-ending frustration can go hand in hand.

 The problems are similar to the problems with iCloud Drive.
-Where you can’t really manage what files are local to your disk.
+Where you can’t really manage what files are local to your device.
 You need to trust the process.
 That also goes for offloading files.
 The OS will hold onto and discard stuff in a completely illogical way.

-Sometimes the only way I can actually get the disk space back is to reboot the Mac, because I’m at the upper limits of my 512 GB if internal storage.
+Sometimes the only way I can actually get disk space back is to reboot the Mac, because I’m at the upper limits of my 512 GB if internal storage.
 You know, that’s enough storage for anyone.
 They should probably continue selling that as the step-up storage tier for many, many more years.

 Sequoia betas have the option to keep files downloaded finally and it actually works according to reports, but that’s a feature that was missing for years and it doesn’t make me optimistic about the glacial pace of addressing issues people have with the File Provider API “files”.
 Like when the Finder window just stops working correctly if I try to click on too many things in iCloud Drive folders and files, or when it doesn’t tag file status correctly.